 The benefits of energy choice are becoming increasingly clear.
 In today’s competitive energy markets, families and businesses can choose energy solutions that are tailored to their needs, rather than relying on one-size-fits-all plans from monopoly utilities.

-According to the most recent data from the U.S. Energy Information Administration, in 2021, 26% of eligible U.S. customers participated in their state’s retail choice program, or 13.2 million U.S. residential electric customers.
+According to the U.S. Energy Information Administration, in 2021, 26% of eligible U.S. customers participated in their state’s retail choice program, or 13.2 million U.S. residential electric customers.
 This demand for energy choice is driven by a desire for affordable energy solutions that are tailored to individual preferences and needs.

 In many states, the decision to do away with the monopoly utility model in the late 90s was driven by customer demand for cheaper energy and a lack of confidence in how the utility industry was managing assets and costs.